How To Install A New Graphics Card

 Photo credit: CCleaner

-All that’s left now is to connect all the essential cables, boot up your computer and bask in the glory of your new graphics card, enjoying the marvelous 60 FPS+ experience.
+All that’s left now is to connect all the crucial cables, boot up your computer and bask in the glory of your new graphics card, enjoying the marvelous 60 FPS+ experience.

-If you got a recent graphic card, you may be asking why the display is not sharp.
+If you got a recent graphic card, you may be asking why the display is not crisp.
 The final stage is installing proper software.

 Many modern graphics cards will come complete with auto-installing drivers, but you should still check your manufacturer’s website to make sure you have the drivers’ latest version.